unparalleled-js/docs-1/connectors/wrike/copy-project-action.md

 Projects are one of the main ways to organize, manage, and report on work within Wrike.
 In essence, Wrike projects are folders with additional properties.

 This action selects a single project and copies it into a specified location.
-To copy the project as a main project, select **root** as the parent project.
+To copy the project as a main project, select **Root** as the parent project.

 ![Copy project action](/assets/images/connectors/Wrike/copy-project-action.png)
 *Copy project action*